 BrianO’Doherty (1999).
 InsidetheWhiteCube: TheIdeologyoftheGallerySpace, Expanded Edition.
 Berkeley : University of California Press

-Jean-Julien Ney’s work results from a quest for analogies between the haptic volumes of space and the optical space of images.
-Taking the form of installations that combine sculpture and photography, this research produces autonomous systems that convey their own codes and logic.
-Graduated from the Ecole Nationale Superieurdes Beaux Arts in Lyon in 2014, Jean-Julien Ney has participated in the “Génerator” program established by 40mcube (Rennes); he exhibited at the Thaddeus Ropac gallery as part of Jeune Création 67e; at the Frac Limousin; at the Zoogalerie in Nantes as well as at the Hors les Murs gallery in Marseille.
-He recently exhibited at the 64th edition of the Salon de Montrouge (Paris) and will participate in a collective exhibition at the Frac Grand Large – Hauts de France in September 2020 (Dunkerque).
+Jean-Julien Ney graduated from the Ecole Nationale Superieur des Beaux Arts in Lyon in 2014, and has participated in the “Génerator” program established by 40mcube (Rennes); he exhibited his work at galerie Thaddeus Ropac as part of Jeune Création 67e; at the Frac Limousin; at the Zoogalerie in Nantes as well as at galerie Hors les Murs in Marseille.
+He recently was part of the 64th edition of the Salon de Montrouge (Paris) and will participate in a collective exhibition at the Frac Grand Large – Hauts de France in September 2020 (Dunkerque).